 There are many other complex mechanisms involved in staling that need to be considered.

 Bread will always go stale because of starch and gluten modifications, these aid the retrogradation of the starch.
-Which is when the amylose and amylopectin chains in cooked, gelatinized starch realign themselves as they cool.
+This is when the amylose and amylopectin chains in gelatinized starch realign themselves as they cool.

 Salt has been a preservative for centuries and is capable of extending the life of bread.
 It does this by reducing the activity of the water to slow the regeneration of the starch.